 Bangkok became a popular destination with international tourists in large part because of its nightlife, made famous by the "go-go bars" - that is to say, the red light district type of evening entertainment.
-These days, while you'll find this kind of nightlife in the Soi Cowboy, Nana Plaza and Patpong neighbourhoods, the Thai capital has so much more to offer than just scantily-clad "dancers"!
+These days though, while you'll find this kind of nightlife in the Soi Cowboy, Nana Plaza and Patpong neighbourhoods, the Thai capital has so much more to offer than just scantily-clad "dancers"!

-- Riverside, Silom & Lumphini: the streets off Th Silom are home to Bangkok’s gay scene and all are welcome.
-Rooftop Moon Bar and Sky Bar are iconic and offer spectacular views of the city - although drinks prices reflect this; find dance clubs on Soi 2; or head to Soi 4 for a more chilled vibe.
+- Riverside, Silom & Lumphini: The streets off Th Silom are home to Bangkok’s gay scene and all are welcome.
+Rooftop Moon Bar and Sky Bar are iconic and offer spectacular views of the city - although drinks prices reflect this; find dance clubs on Soi 2, or head to Soi 4 for a more chilled vibe.

 - Sukhumvit: This long street is packed with cocktail bars, craft beer pubs, live music venues, eateries and nightclubs.
 Favourites are Levels, a hotel club that stays open late; Nung-Len for live bands; and WTF (Wonderful Thai Friendship!) for pretty much everything!

 - Khaosan: This area is filled with foreigners and young backpackers.
 The dress is more casual and the vibe is rowdier.
 You'll probably find the cheapest drinks here.

 - Royal City Avenue: The most posh area for partying in Bangkok, the atmosphere is young and elegant.
 The only downside is that the area is a bit far from the center, however, it's easy to reach by cab.

 - Thong Lor: If you're looking for something more exclusive, Thong Lor is what you're looking for.
 It's a neighborhood where you can eat in expensive restaurants, go to chic bars and end the night in a swanky nightclub.
 Here, foreigners are mixed with wealthy Thais.